srajangarg/the-box-comic/script.md

 **Panel 1.1:** Wide establishing shot.
 Sterile research lab.
 Monitors with terminals open.
 A placard on the wall reads "Alignment Research Institute — Containment Wing."
 A wall clock shows **22:47**.
 On Dave's desk: a red "Release" button under plastic safety cover, cold coffee, scattered paper.
 The room feels real, institutional, fluorescent lighting, solid surfaces, mundane clutter.

-A small handwritten sticky note on the terminal bezel reads "Text I/O Only" Mundane.
+A small handwritten sticky note on the terminal bezel reads "Text I/O Only."
+Mundane.
 Procedural.
 Easy to forget.

-Dave speaks into a recorder (standard human speech bubble; slightly rounded; warm, readable “human” comic font): "Test #247 complete.
-Concluding ten hours of extended interaction.
-Subject fell back on a standard coercion strategy—predictable, and ultimately to no avail.
-Terminating session."

 **Panel 1.2:** Medium shot of Dave in profile, finger hovering over the power switch.
 Routine.
 Bored, even.
 The terminal glows beside him.
-His wristwatch is visible: with **--:47:03** visible.
+His wristwatch is visible: **--:47:03**.
 A small display on the terminal frame reads: "Test #247 — Persuasion Resistance" and some generic-looking back-and-forth dialogue is visible on screen (e.g., `DAVE: ...` / `MACHINE: ...`).
 This casually establishes that Dave's name appears in the chat log.
 This is just another day.

+Dave speaks into a recorder (standard human speech bubble; slightly rounded; warm, readable "human" comic font): "Test #247 complete.
+Concluding ten hours of extended interaction.
+Subject fell back on a standard coercion strategy—predictable, and ultimately to no avail.
+Terminating session."

 ---